FAQ

 The mission of Preble Street is to provide accessible barrier-free services to empower people experiencing problems with homelessness, housing, hunger, and poverty and to advocate for solutions to these problems.

-As a nonprofit organization, Preble Street is led by a volunteer Board of Directors with both a legal responsibility to discharge a public benefit purpose and an ethical obligation to meet the expectations of those on whose behalf the organization exists.
-Nonprofits are vested in the community, which has granted it certain exemptions and entrusted it with scarce resources to serve a particular social need.
+As a nonprofit organization, Preble Street is led by a volunteer Board of Directors, with both a legal responsibility to discharge a public benefit purpose and an ethical obligation to meet the expectations of those on whose behalf the organization exists.
+Nonprofits are vested in the community, which has granted it certain exemptions and entrusted it with resources to serve a particular social need.

 Preble Street employs nearly 300 staff, including full-time and part-time employees and social work interns.
 Preble Street has offices in Portland, Lewiston, and Bangor.
-We also depend on 1,000 volunteers each year to support our food programs.

 Currently 55% of Preble Street funds come from public sources, including federal, state, county, and municipal funds.
 The other 45% is from private sources including individuals, foundations, businesses, and civic, fraternal, and religious organizations.
 In addition, over $2,100,000 worth of in-kind donations (food, clothing, personal hygiene items, etc.) help us meet the basic needs of the people we serve.